 Hone your personal brand

 Your social media profiles say a lot about you, and you want to ensure you’re communicating the right message.
 How do you professionally want to be perceived?
 Update out of date information, check for typos and grammatical errors and remove any content that might discourage a potential employer.
 You also need to be consistent with your name.
-If your resume name is James M Smith- try to keep the same brand through social media.
+If your resume name is James M Smith, try to keep the same brand through out all social media.
 If you have different naming conventions, it's hard to tie your brand all together.
 You should also know what social platform your audience uses most and get in on the conversations.

 Set your privacy settings

 One third of employers have admitted to dismissing candidates based off what they saw on their social media account.
 Hiring managers are looking, and they won’t “Like” any evidence that could indicate any inappropriate behavior.
 Privacy offers protection against any assumptions, but remember: Your profile photos will still be visible.

 These people are your friends and personal contacts; while you may not interact with some on a regular basis, they’re still invested in you and want you to succeed.
 You never know who has heard of an open position, so writing a status letting people know you’re looking can uncover many potential leads.

 Think about the type of job you’re looking for, the industry you want to work in, who your target audience is and tailor your personal brand to fit.
 Join groups related to your field and engage in discussions to build connections.
 Following companies you want to work for will also alert you to any job postings.
 Remember: Networking with group members and companies doesn’t mean straight out asking for a job; it’s building relationships.

 Engage on Twitter